 “Yes, My son.”

-“I miss you so much,” now he was more sincere than whiny
+“I miss you so much,” now he’s more sincere than whiny.

 “Me.
 Too.
 I knows ya don’ts wants ta be over there.
 Wish you’d come back.”